Home » NEET Coaching » Top Career Options After NEET: 11 Best Courses and Careers to Consider

 Overview

 These courses cover fields like Medical Laboratory Technology, Radiology, and Cardiovascular Technology.
-Programs typically last 3–4 years, focusing on specialized skills required in healthcare settings.
+Programs typically last 3–4 years, focusing on specialised skills required in healthcare settings.

 Scope